-Myanmar, has a long, storied history as a part of British India.
-One-time home to Rudyard Kipling and George Orwell, the nation conjures images of Asia at its most mysterious-yet-welcoming best.
-Bagan, formerly Pagan, is a world-class destination that rivals Angkor Wat and perhaps even the Great Pyramid of Egypt in scope, size, craftsmanship and cultural significance.
-A visit to this other-worldly place is the opportunity of a lifetime.
-And to rise over Bagan in a hot air balloon is simply breathtaking – a privilege that few have the opportunity to experience.
+Myanmar, has a long, storied history as part of British India.
+One-time home to Rudyard Kipling and George Orwell, the nation conjures to mind images of Asia at its most mysterious-yet-welcoming best.
+Bagan, formerly Pagan, is a world-class destination that rivals Angkor Wat and perhaps even the pyramids of Egypt in scope, size, craftsmanship, and cultural significance.
+Using 19th century technology to balloon over Bagan in Burma is perhaps the best way to see it: quiet, peaceful, alone, and just a little bit decadent.

-Ballooning came into prominence during the U.S. Civil War as a way to conduct reconnaissance over the enemy’s territory.
-Like so many modern inventions like radar or frozen food, it should come as no surprise that its genesis was a military application.
-My own personal adventure unfolded when I was collected from my hotel, the Aureum Palace (the best in Bagan, with a direct of view of nearby temples) before the break of dawn, to drive to the site where the balloons were being inflated.
+My own personal adventure unfolded when I was collected from my hotel, the Aureum Palace (the best in Bagan, with a direct view of nearby temples) before the break of dawn, to drive to the site where the balloons were being inflated.
 It was still dark when I arrived.
 It was an eerie feeling seeing a dozen enormous balloons inflating all around me.

 I was luckier than most, as the owners of “Balloons Over Bagan” (husband and wife team, Brett Melzer and Khin Omar Win) had arranged for their GM to personally take care of me for the duration of my flight.
 That meant specifically, amongst other things, that I had the opportunity to stroll around the monstrous inflating balloons and take in the scene in ways the other sleepy travelers could not.
 Despite my still-waking state at that hour, it was an awe-inspiring experience.
 But that was merely an appetizer for what was to come.